- water usage

 Typical water usage: the numbers

-Standard mixer shower / electric shower: 6–10 litres per minute.
+Standard mixer shower / electric shower: Specifically, 6–10 litres per minute.
 A 10-minute shower uses 60–100 litres.
 This is the middle ground — less than a bath for a typical shower duration.

 Energy cost comparison

-Hot water energy costs depend on:
+Meanwhile, hot water energy costs depend on:

 - Volume of water heated